hiranumn/BackpropDemonstration/README.md

 Fill in the `train()` function.

 # Step 3.4: Tuning your logistic regression model [20 pts]
 Now that your have all functions implemented for logistic regression, you can train your model on the MNist data.
-The `logistic_regression()` funtion trains your logistic regression model on handwritten 3s and 5s.
+The `logistic_regression()` function trains your logistic regression model on handwritten 3s and 5s.
 Do you get validation accuracy over 90%?
 If not, you might want to debug your implementation.
 Try other pairs of integers if you are interested.

 The regularization constant `lam` is currently at 0.00001, and `eta` is at 0.05.
 Tweek `lam`, `eta`, and `epochs` to obtain better validation accuracy.
 Often it is a good idea to start with a high learning rate and decrease it over time.

 Your model will be trained on the full training data (`3` vs `5`) and run on test data you do not have access to.
-Your grade for this section will partially depend on the peformance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.
+Your grade for this section will partially depend on the performance of your model on the test data. **Make sure your code completes in under 10 minutes for the data you currently have.** You will receive 0 point for this section otherwise.

 # Step 4: Extending logistic regression to Neural Nets
-So far, we have implemented logistic regression as a single layer neural net with a signle output and a logistic activation function.
+So far, we have implemented logistic regression as a single layer neural net with a single output and a logistic activation function.
 In this section, we will extend our model to a more general multi-layer neural net.

-The basis of learning a neural net is the same as that of logsitic regression.
-We will simply calculate a partial gradient with repsect to each weight and optimize the weight via gradient descent.
-The calculatation of the partial derivatives are performed by the algoirthm called backpropagation.
+The basis of learning a neural net is the same as that of logistic regression.
+We will simply calculate a partial gradient with respect to each weight and optimize the weight via gradient descent.
+The calculation of the partial derivatives are performed by the algorithm called backpropagation.
 The details of the algorithm can be found in the [lecture notes](https://courses.cs.washington.edu/courses/cse446/16sp/) or [here](http://neuralnetworksanddeeplearning.com/chap2.html).

 # Step 4.1: Implementing `feedforward()` [10 pts]
 We will start by implementing the feedforward step of the backpropagation algorithm.
 The `feedforward()` function takes in a datapoint and propagates the input signals towards the output layer.
-The function outputs a Python list of Numpy matrices, which represent input values and post-synaptic activation values for nodes in non-input layers.
+The function outputs a Python list of Numpy matrices, which represent input values and postsynaptic activation values for nodes in non-input layers.
 We will call this output list `a`.

 Let us give you an example.
 Suppose we have a 3-layer neural net, and our `a` is
 ```
 a=[M0, M1, M2, Mn]
 ```
 M0 is exactly equal to the features of an input datapoint.
-M1 stores the post-synaptic activation values for the first layer, which can be obtained by combining W and M1.
-Mn represents the post-synaptic activation for the output layer.
+M1 stores the postsynaptic activation values for the first layer, which can be obtained by combining W and M1.
+Mn represents the postsynaptic activation for the output layer.
 This is equal to the prediction of your model given the input datapoint.
 Notice that these matrices can be calculated dynamically, and you are **strongly** recommended to do so.
 You are also recommended to use Numpy matrix calculations whenever you can, since Python for-loops are sometimes too costly.

 Fill in `feedforward()`.
 Also, modify `predict()` so that it uses the last matrix of `a` as a prediction.

-# Step 4.2: Implemengting `backpropagate()` [10 pts]
+# Step 4.2: Implementing `backpropagate()` [10 pts]
 In this section, we are implementing the backward step of the backpropagation function.
 The `backpropagate()` function takes 2 arguments:
 - `a`: the output of `feedforward()`.
 - `label`: the true label for an input datapoint.